KilianTroumelin/JavaRMI/README.md

 IDS - Lab JavaRMIChat

-Our Chat in Java using RMI for the IDS option.
+My Chat in Java using RMI for the IDS option.
 Everything on how it works is in comments.
 To compile it, you can just javac *.java, works just fine.
 To test it, run the rmiregistry from the .class files location and you can run ChatServer and ChatClient from terminal with "java ChatClient " and "java ChatServer".
 For the Client a login will be ask and you will directly be connected to server, after that every option will be available.